RockefellerArchiveCenter/project_electron_transfer/tests/qa-tests-accessioning.md

 		When user clicks on record type column
 		Then sort record type column by ascending or descending

-## Feature: Allow accessioning archivists to review or edit accession records
+## Feature: Allow accessioning archivists to review accession records

 	Scenario: accessioning archivist reviews accession records
+		Given user is logged in
-		Given accessioning archivist has permission to view Accessioning Queue UI When archivist selects "Accession" in Accessioning Queue UI Then open Accession Approval view
+		 	And user has permission to view Accessioning Queue UI When user selects "Accession" in Accessioning Queue UI Then show Accession Approval view
 			And autopopulate accession record fields
-			And allow archivist to view and read contents of each field
+			And allow user to view contents of each field

-	Scenario: accessioning archivist edits accession records
-		Given accessioning archivist has permission to view Accessioning Queue UI When archivist selects "Accession" in Accessioning Queue UI Then open Accession Approval window
-			And autopopulate accession record fields
-			And allow archivist to edit select accession record fields And allow archivist to save updated accession
+			And allow user to edit select accession record fields And allow user to save updated accession

-## Feature: Allow accessioning archivists to approve accession records

-	Scenario: accessioning archivist approves accession records
-		Given accessioning archivist has permission to view Accessioning Queue UI When archivist selects "Accession" in Accessioning Queue UI Then open Accession Approval window
-			And autopopulate accession record fields
-			And allow archivist to enter target resource record And allow archivist to edit accession record fields And allow archivist to save updated accession
-			And remove accession from Accessioning Queue UI
-			And split single accession into individual transfers
+			And send requests to microservices

 ## Feature: Create a DACS-compliant accession record in ArchivesSpace that includes donor-submitted metadata and as any description created by an appraisal archivist

-	Scenario: a DACS-compliant accession record is created in ArchivesSpace when a resource record already exists Given an archivist approves accession record in Aurora And accession record contains minimum required ArchivesSpace accession record data And resource record already exists in ArchivesSpace When an archivist adds additional accession data
+	Scenario: a DACS-compliant accession record is created in ArchivesSpace when a resource record already exists Given a valid accession record in Aurora
-			And archivist enters target resource record information And archivist saves accession record
+			And a linked resource record in ArchivesSpace
+		When user saves accession record
-		Then Aurora creates JSON object from accession data And Aurora sends JSON create request to ArchivesSpace server And ArchivesSpace creates new accession record
+		Then Aurora sends requests to microservices to create accession record And Aurora sends requests to microservices to create archival objects

-	Scenario: a DACS-compliant accession record is not created in ArchivesSpace Given an archivist approves accession record in Aurora And accession record does not contain minimum required ArchivesSpace accession record data When archivist saves accession record
+	Scenario: a DACS-compliant accession record is not created in ArchivesSpace Given an invalid accession record in Aurora
+			And a linked resource record in ArchivesSpace
+		When user saves accession record
-		Then Aurora presents error message specifying which fields are required but empty And Aurora does not send JSON create request to ArchivesSpace server
+		Then Aurora presents error message specifying which fields are required but empty And Aurora does not send requests to microservices to create accession record And Aurora does not send requests to create archival objects

 ## Feature: Validate target resource record field in Aurora Accession Record UI

-	Scenario: an archivist types name of existing resource record Given target resource record exists in ArchivesSpace When archivist starts typing the title or identifier of that resource record Then name of resource record appears as an option to select And archivist selects the name of the appropriate resource record
+	Scenario: a user types name of existing resource record Given target resource record exists in ArchivesSpace When user starts typing the title or identifier of that resource record Then name of resource record appears as an option to select And user selects the name of the appropriate resource record

-	Scenario: an archivist types name of resource record that does not exist Given target resource record does not exist in ArchivesSpace When archivist starts typing the title or identifier of that resource record Then name of resource record does not appear as an option to select And archivist is not able to save the accession record
+	Scenario: a user types name of resource record that does not exist Given target resource record does not exist in ArchivesSpace When user starts typing the title or identifier of that resource record Then name of resource record does not appear as an option to select And user is not able to save the accession record

 ## Feature: Validate agents in Aurora Accession Record UI

-	Scenario: Source-Organization names matching existing ArchivesSpace agent records are marked as verified Given a string value exists for the Source-Organization key And that string can be matched to the name of an existing agent in ArchivesSpace When accessioning archivist selects "Accession" in Accession Queue UI Then query ArchivesSpace for a matching name agent And returns the URI for that agent
-			And display the Source-Organization as a verified name in the Accession Approval window
+	Scenario: Source-Organization names matching existing ArchivesSpace agent records are marked as verified Given a valid accession record in Aurora
+			And a string value exists for the Source-Organization key in that accession record And that string can be matched to the name of an existing agent in ArchivesSpace When user selects "Accession" in Accession Queue UI Then display the Source-Organization as a verified name in the Accession Approval window

-	Scenario: Record-Creators names matching existing ArchivesSpace agent records are marked as verified Given a string value exists for one or more Record-Creators keys And that string can be matched to the name of an existing agent in ArchivesSpace When accessioning archivist selects "Accession" in Accession Queue UI Then query ArchivesSpace for a matching name agent And returns the URI for that agent
-			And display the Record-Creator as a verified name in the Accession Approval window
+	Scenario: Record-Creators names matching existing ArchivesSpace agent records are marked as verified Given a valid accession record in Aurora
+			And a string value exists for one or more Record-Creators keys in that accession record And that string can be matched to the name of an existing agent in ArchivesSpace When user selects "Accession" in Accession Queue UI Then display the Record-Creator as a verified name in the Accession Approval window

-	Scenario: Source-Organization names which do not match existing ArchivesSpace agent records are marked as unverified Given a string value exists for the Source-Organization key And that string cannot be matched to the name of an existing agent in ArchivesSpace When accessioning archivist selects "Accession" in Accession Queue UI Then query ArchivesSpace for a matching name agent And display the Source-Organization as an unverified name in the Accession Approval window
+	Scenario: Source-Organization names which do not match existing ArchivesSpace agent records are marked as unverified Given a valid accession record in Aurora
+			And a string value exists for the Source-Organization key in that accession record And that string cannot be matched to the name of an existing agent in ArchivesSpace When user selects "Accession" in Accession Queue UI Then display the Source-Organization as an unverified name in the Accession Approval window

-	Scenario: Record-Creators which do not match existing ArchivesSpace agent records are marked as unverified Given a string value exists for one or more Record-Creators key And that string cannot be matched to the name of an existing agent in ArchivesSpace When accessioning archivist selects "Accession" in Accession Queue UI Then query ArchivesSpace for a matching name agent And display that Record-Creators as an unverified name in the Accession Approval window
+	Scenario: Record-Creators which do not match existing ArchivesSpace agent records are marked as unverified Given a valid accession record in Aurora
+			And a string value exists for one or more Record-Creators key in that accession record And that string cannot be matched to the name of an existing agent in ArchivesSpace When user selects "Accession" in Accession Queue UI Then display that Record-Creators as an unverified name in the Accession Approval window

-## Feature: Add metadata about individual transfers in an accession to an existing resource record in ArchivesSpace

-	Scenario: add metadata about individual transfers in an accession to an existing resource record in ArchivesSpace Given one or more transfers have been grouped into an accession record And a valid resource record has been selected
-		When an accession record is created in ArchivesSpace Then metadata about each transfer is included in individual file-level components in the target resource record And that metadata is grouped together under a grouping component in the target resource record And data from bag-info.txt maps correctly to ArchivesSpace

 ## Feature: Allow external application to update transfer status

 	Scenario: Update transfer status in Aurora
-		Given an object has passed through the appraisal and accessioning workflows successfully When the object is stored in Fedora
+		Given a transfer exists in Aurora
-		Then the transfer status is updated to "accessioned" in Aurora And a success notification is sent to user who uploaded the transfer
+		When an external system sends a request to update the status of that transfer Then the transfer status is updated in Aurora
+			And a response indicating success is sent to the external system